Topological Data Analysis in smart manufacturing: State of the art and futuredirections: Survey Method

 \section{Survey Method}

-One of the main objectives of this work is to ensure reproducibility of the survey results.
+One of the objectives of this work is to ensure the reproducibility of the survey results.
 Therefore, we decided to perform the review as an exhaustive literature review~\cite{randolph2009}, where each step is documented and can be reproduced.
-The problem defined for this work is the review of methods from \gls{tda} on the application of industrial production and manufacturing processes.
+The problem defined for this survey is the review of methods from \gls{tda} in industrial production and manufacturing.

-The pipeline of the survey method is the follow: definition of appropriate keywords for the search, identification of the digital libraries where to search, and filtering of the obtained works.
-We now explain these steps in details.
+The pipeline of the survey method is illustrated in \Cref{fig:data_aggregation_and_filtering} and contains the following steps: definition of appropriate keywords for the search, identification of the digital libraries where to search, and filtering of the obtained works.
+We now explain these steps in detail.